ros-industrial/rep/rep-XXXX.rst

 Abstract
 ========

 This REP specifies the second version of the ROS-Industrial robot controller client/server motion/status interface.
 It is relevant to anybody using ROS-I standard libraries to communicate with an industrial robot controller.
 Note: This spec does not specify the ROS API[1], which is specified seperately.
+However, it does make some assumptions about the interface which are not explicitly defined by the API but are assumed by higher level packages like MoveIt.

 Motivation